Data-Pre-Processing/Deliverable4/README.md

 Data in the repo contains reshaped U.S. Census Bureau data for 2019 population estimates by Massachusetts county.

 ## Codes in the repo:
-R to show aggregatiion processes via the U.S. Census Bureau data
+R to show aggregation processes via the U.S. Census Bureau data

 R to save outputs as rds, csv, and parquet files